翻譯進度

 Billable Model

 Before using Cashier, you must add the Billable trait to your user model definition.
-This trait provides various methods to allow you to perform common billing tasks, such as creating subscriptions, applying coupons and updating payment method information:
+This trait provides various methods to allow you to perform common billing tasks, such as creating subscriptions and updating payment method information:

 1use Laravel\Paddle\Billable;